Nagarjuna-chinthala/Salesforce-Dev-Tools/README.md

 2. Key bindings:
     *Deploy current file*: press **Ctrl+Shift+D** on Windows or Linux, or Cmd+Shift+D on macOS *Retrieve current file*: press **Ctrl+Shift+R** on Windows or Linux, or Cmd+Shift+R on macOS
+3. Open any file and right click on editor/ sidebar explorer, it will display option to retrieve/ deploy current file.